Cat Portraiture Tips and Inspiration

 Cats Looking To The Left

-Photographers are often advised to have their cat portrait looking forward or to the right.
-Let’s see what looking the other way does!
+Photographers are often advised to have their cat, dog (or Bearded Dragon!) portrait looking outward to the right.
+Let’s see what looking the other way does.
+Will it make a difference?

-Facing to the right is meant to give your cat’s photograph a more dynamic feel of moving forward.
+Facing to the right is meant to give your pet’s photograph a more dynamic feel of moving forward or out into the busy world outside the frame.
 Why?
-Because here in the western world we read and write from left to right.
+Because here in the western world we read and write from left to right and our eyes naturally (mostly) flow more comfortably in that direction.

 Check out this photograph of Toulouse.